ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 insight into how the reward converges over time.
 That said, considering the time complexity of training, it is worth considering what a simpler, discretized training process would look like.

+In regards to the original goal of this project, the findings of this work can be used to reinforce the principle that continuous data requires significantly more compute resources than discretized data.
+While the immediate results were not desired, they give insight into what is required to achieve an effective training algorithm.

+Additionally, because the results of this work do not make a strong case for using the DDPG for autonomous navigation, it will be important to do further investigation in order to understand fully how the DDPG algorithm could be applied in the context of autonomous quadcopter navigation.
+By modifying the state space or enhancing computing power, deeper insight could be yielded.

 ## Discretizing the Algorithm